joshnieuwstad/specno-dev-event/Question5/README.md

 ### Answer

-If I know that the power is going to be off and for an unforseen reason I'm not at a power backup point, these are the steps I would follow.
+If I know that the power will be off and for an unforeseen reason, I'm not at a power backup point; these are the steps I would follow.

-- I would download the current project that I am working on to my laptop which should last a while.
+- I would download the current projects I am working on to my laptop, which should last a while without power.
-Based on this project, I would do as much as possible of tasks that I do not require the internet.
+Based on this project, I would do tasks that do not require the internet.

-- Once this is done, I would start tackling all my emails.
-The moment the internet goes back on, all the emails will automatically.
+- Once this is done, I will start tackling all my emails.
+The moment the internet goes back on, all the emails will send automatically.

 ## Running into a Wall